sem-geologist/peaksight-binary-parser/README.md

    print(loaded_file.sxf_header.comment.text)
   ```
   we need to use that additional `.text` argument (or a getter if used in other over-baby-sitting language compilation than python), as `.comment` is not a string type, but special `c_sharp_string` type with two attributes (or two private attributes and coresponding getters): `lenght` and `text`
-- Some types does not has direct representation in all target languages. i.e. `FILETIME` or more precise `MS FILETIME`, which is parsed as 64-bit integer in the parser.
+- Some types do not have a direct representation in all target languages. i.e. `FILETIME` or more precise `MS FILETIME`, which is parsed as 64-bit integer in the parser.
 It is intentended then either be cast into datetime(-like) type with built-in casting (i.e. C#) or use some custom function to convert it into standard unix timestamp.
+  - Solution: handling of unixtime stamp is more common built-in in languages other than C#.
+MS FILETIME is recalculated to UNIX TIMESTAMP as instance in ksy.